DamianS-eng/wiihacks-wiki/links/software.md

 ## Emulators

-  Here you will find links to emulators for the Wii and articles related to using them.
+  Here you will find links to emulators for the Wii.

 {% for link in site.data.links_software.emulators %}
   * [{{ link.name }}]({{ link.url }}) - {{ link.description }}